Turkey and Greece resume talks on maritime disputes after five years | Law-Order

 Plans for resuming talks foundered last year over Turkey's deployment of a seismic survey vessel in contested waters and disagreements over which topics they would cover.
 The vessel was withdrawn to Turkish shores last year.
 Ankara and Athens agreed this month to resume the talks in Istanbul, in a test of Turkey's hopes of improving its relations with the European Union, which has supported EU-member Greece and threatened sanctions on Turkey.

-As the talks resumed, French Defence Minister Florence Parly said France will present proposals to Greece for the renewal of its fleet of frigates, and finalized a 2.5 billion euros ($3.04 billion) deal for Greece's purchase of 18 Dassault-made Rafale fighter jets.
-"Under the strong leadership of our president, the solution to all problems, including the Aegean, is possible and our will for this is strong," Turkish presidential spokesman Ibrahim Kalin, who was part of Monday's talks, said.
+As the talks resumed, French Defence Minister Florence Parly said France will present proposals to Greece for the renewal of its fleet of frigates, and had finalised a 2.5-billion-euro ($3.04 billion) deal for Greece's purchase of 18 Dassault-made Rafale fighter jets.
+"Under the strong leadership of our president, the solution to all problems, including the Aegean, is possible and our will for this is strong," said Turkish presidential spokesman Ibrahim Kalin, who was part of Monday's talks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)